 Public Consultation Questions

-5.2 Third-Party Certification CostsPublic Consultation Questions 25 to 30 relate to section 5.2.1
+Public Consultation Questions 25 to 30 relate to section 5.2 Third-Party Certification Costs.Public Consultation Questions 25 to 30 relate to section 5.2.1

 Direct Benefits

 The following section outlines the net financial benefits manufacturers involved in 3D volumetric construction may experience through Scheme participation.
 Benefits are measured as a reduction in mandatory inspection costs under the Scheme, offset against the costs of entry and ongoing participation.
 As outlined in Section 4.1.2.2, these costs vary depending on the organisational maturity of the manufacturer.
 For benefits experienced by 2D and kit-of-parts manufacturers, please refer to Quantitative Benefits - Excess Firm Revenue.